capnproto/capnproto-java/index.md

 2. A Java package `org.capnproto` that provides runtime support for `capnpc-java`'s generated code.

-These components make it easy
-to manipulate data in Java and to share it with any other language that has a Cap'n Proto implementation.
+These components let you make your data **mobile**, so that you can manipulate your data in Java and also easily communicate it to distributed components written in other programming languages.
 Under the hood, all operations are backed by `java.nio.ByteBuffer`.
 If you, for example, want to communicate over a